 Nine months might seem like a long time when you're carrying a baby, but that's not such a long shelf life for clothing.
 Maternity clothing can be costly, depending on where you shop and how much you buy.

-Graphic T-shirts are popular among males and females of all ages.
-However, that doesn’t make them cheap buys.
+Graphic T-shirts are popular among people of all ages.
+However, that doesn't make them cheap buys.

-“You can find unique and creative graphic tees online at places like BustedTees.com and TeeFury.com, with the option to customize designs, too,” said Perez.
+"You can find unique and creative graphic tees online at places like BustedTees and TeeFury, with the option to customize designs, too," said Perez.

 34. Make Your Own Clothing

 If you're a little crafty, you can have fun creating a personal wardrobe just by browsing Pinterest.
 For instance, learn how to take a basic T-shirt and turn it into a tank top.
 There are also sewing patterns available to make simple dresses, tunics and more.

 An easy way for the entire family to save is by shopping on an upcoming tax-free weekend.
 You can catch a tax break while shopping great sales, particularly if you visit the outlets and apply coupon codes.